bgeils/bgeils.github.io/portfolio.md

 ## Defining Experiences

-To better understand my personality, what makes me tick and some more impressionable moments in my life I've put together my most defining experiences.
-While working in teams I belive it is important to be vulnerable and open.
-The most effective way that I can be open with a new team is to understand their experiences and have them understand mine.
+To better understand my personality, I’ve put together my most defining experiences.
+While working in teams I believe it is important to be vulnerable.
+The most effective way that I can be open with a new team is to understand their experiences and allow them to understand mine.

 #### Almost Abroad

-As a studying electrical engineer the computer science field was always very interesting to me, but I felt I never had a chance to break into the market given my "path" was set in electrical engineering.
-The tipping point came when I was two weeks out from study abroad semester of lax living and reluctant studying in Spain.
+Through my study as an electrical engineer, the computer science field was always very interesting to me.
+I unfortunately felt I never had a chance to break into the market given my “path” was set in electrical engineering.
+I hit a tipping point two weeks before embarking on a study abroad semester of relaxed living and reluctant studying in Spain.
 I knew this trip would be an eye opening cultural experience, but I would neglect my growing interest in computer science.

 After weighing my options, I canceled the trip.
-This was a turning point in my life.
-I spent the subsequent months absorbing as much as I could in order to at the time get the "Google" dream job.
-This goal overtime faded as I understood the potential I had within the field.
-Studying computer science for those three months I learned something more important than the most efficient way to traverse a binary tree, but how I could effect global systems such as energy markets.
-The following year I did just that.
-I worked at SpaceX, Palantir, and a company I co-founded, Sodima Solutions.
+I spent the subsequent months absorbing as much knowledge as I could in order to work towards my “dream job” at Google.
+This goal faded over time as I fully understood my potential within the field.
+Studying computer science for those three months, I learned something more than just the most efficient way to traverse a binary tree.
+I understood how I could affect global systems such as energy markets.

-Having reviewed the companies attending my university's career fair I booked a flight to UCLA to attend theirs with a focus on gettin a technology internship.
-While boarding the flight I recieved the email from UCLA's career staff stating I was not to attend the fair less I was an enrolled UCLA student.
-The wheels sputtered up and I was on my way to California from small town Iowa.
-With a bit of luck I was able to get into the fair and landed interviews over the next few months with Palantir, Google, Microsoft, American Express, IBM, SpaceX and Bloomberg.
+With a desire to gain a technology-focused internship, I booked a flight to UCLA to attend their career fair.
+I received an email as I boarded my flight from UCLA’s career staff stating I was not to attend the fair unless I was an enrolled UCLA student.
+The wheels sputtered up and I was on my way to California from small-town Iowa.
+Through some perseverance and a bit of luck, I was able to get into the fair and landed interviews over the next few months with Palantir, Google, Microsoft, American Express, IBM, SpaceX and Bloomberg.

-I wrote a blog post shortly after [here](http://brendongeils.com/Following-passions/).
+I wrote a blog post shortly after [here](http://brendongeils.com/Following-passions/){:target="_blank"}.

+These experiences allowed me to affect global systems in the way I truly hoped.
+My work for SpaceX, Palantir, and the founding of Sodima Solutions provided me with a full understanding of my own value and talent within the industry.
+This further galvanized my vision for how I could use my skills to impact the world.

 #### Hackathons

-Each hackathon has offered me something I would never expect.
-I met my co-founder, my first two clients and landed an internship from going to hackathons.
-The energy and mentality kept me coming back.
-Open Energy was another hackathon-born project that I would never have been exposed to otherwise.
+Attending hackathons offered me unexpected benefits at every turn.
+I met my co-founder, my first two clients, landed an internship, and created projects that have transformed my perspective.
+The all-encompassing energy and chance to interact with people of similar mentalities kept me coming back.

 15 on-site hackathons including: